AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 ## Add a breakdown from the map visualization

-You can break down a specific dimension item, metric, segment, or date range for the data within a specific area that you select in the map visualization.
+You can break down a specific dimension item, metric, segment, or date range for the data within a designated area that you select in the map visualization.

 To add a breakdown from the map visualization: